Post Operative Care

 Infected Incision:

-(example: cat spay; you can see the skin sides are no longer touching, also known as possibly a "dehissing" incision, it's red, swollen, and it appears to have some puss oozing out of the site)
+(example: cat spay; you can see here the skin margins on either side in part are no longer touching, also known as "dehiscing".
+It is red, swollen, and it appears to have some discharge oozing out of the site)

-Minor swelling/redness is normal for the first day or so.
+Minor swelling/redness is normal for the first 24 hours.
 If there is still swelling/redness and/or oozing starts to occur, contact your veterinarian IMMEDIATELY.

-5. Keep your pet in a calm, clean environment that is warm and dry for the next week.
-House your pet indoors.
+Keep your pet in a calm, clean environment for the next week and be sure to house your pet indoors.

-6. Restrict your pet's activity.
+Another important item to note is to restrict your pet's activity.
 Short leash walks for dogs for the next week, and discourage running/jumping or rough play for the next 7-10 days.
 Crate your pet for the first few days if necessary.
-I know that you feel bad for them, however, you will feel even worse if they need to be re-sedated to fix their surgery site over something that could've been very easily preventable.
-Whether through restricted activity or an e-collar.
+Too much activity can cause trauma or injury to the surgery site which sometimes requires the pet to be sedated again to have it fixed.

 Helpful Hint:

-If your pet's incision is on their back or somewhere where an e-collar won't matter or help (for example they can't lick the incision like on the back of their neck or head, BUT THEY CAN SCRATCH IT), I find using a child's t-shirt or pet t-shirt can be extremely helpful.
+If your pet's incision is on their back or somewhere where an e-collar won't help (for example they can't lick the incision like on the back of their neck or head, BUT THEY CAN SCRATCH IT), I find using a child's t-shirt or pet t-shirt can be extremely helpful.
 It acts as a barrier from scratching.
-Just make sure that you continue to check the incision daily and that the incision can "breathe".
-Make sure it's not a tight piece of clothing.
+Just make sure that you continue to check the incision daily and that the incision can "breathe" and ensure that the clothing is not too tight.

 If you have any further questions please feel free to ask.
 That's why I'm here!